seinecle/gephi-tutorials/docs/generated-slides/subdir/working-with-text-en_temp_html.md

 - relations are, usually, signifying a co-occurrences: two words are connected if they co-occur.

+//ST: !

 It means that if you have a textual network, you can visualize it with Gephi just like any other network.

 Yet, not everything is the same, and this tutorial provides tips and tricks on why textual data can be a bit different than other data.

-//ST: !
 == Choosing what a "term" is in a semantic network
+//ST: Choosing what a "term" is in a semantic network
 //ST: !

 The starting point can be: a term is a single word.
 So in this sentence, we would have 7 terms:

  My sister lives in the United States (7 words -> 7 terms)